Kwai-Klear/KlearReasoner/README.md

 cd Klear_Reasoner
 pip install -r requirements.txt
 ```
-For the **sandbox**, we used [Firejail](https://github.com/netblue30/firejail).
-Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), which can reclaim all resources allocated to a task upon timeout during execution.
+For the code, we use [Firejail](https://github.com/netblue30/firejail) for the **sandbox** environment.
+Additionally, we implemented multi-process control based on [Pebble](https://github.com/noxdafox/pebble), which allows us to reclaim all resources allocated to a task when execution times out.
+For mathematics, we use [math_verify](https://github.com/huggingface/Math-Verify) for judging.

 ### Using Ray for Multi-Node Training
 For multi-node training​​, ensure ​​all nodes are started and connected via Ray​​ before executing the training script.
 Below is a brief setup guide for Ray across multiple machines: